 - Procedural and didactic training opportunities, job shadowing, and skill development.

-How to Make Sure Your Prospective Employer Has a Good Orientation program
+How to Make Sure Your Prospective Employer Has a Good Orientation program for your First NP Job

 The time to learn about your potential employer’s orientation program is during the interview.
 Ask about the orientation program, and what is provided for continuing education and professional development.
 You may find these interview questions to be a helpful start: